EgoSpot:Egocentric Multimodal Control for Hands-Free Mobile Manipulation: Experiment

-Finally, we distributed questionnaires to participants and got their subjective evaluations of our application. \paragraph{Evaluation Metrics} Task performance and subjective ratings are considered quantitative metrics here.
+\textbf{Evaluation Metrics.} Task performance and subjective ratings are considered quantitative metrics here.
 We use the task completion time to reflect task performance and it is an objective measurement.
 The participants’ ratings can give a highly-interpretational subjective reflection on their real feelings.
 Besides, qualitative assessments are included.
-We pay attention to the verbal feedback from users during experiments, and also ask them in the questionnaire about their psychological feelings, suggestions, and their thoughts on the accessible robot control topic. \paragraph{Questionnaire} The questionnaire contains 8 questions, \begin{enumerate} \item Have you played with the Spot robot and/or HoloLens before?
+We pay attention to the verbal feedback from users during experiments, and also ask them in the questionnaire about their psychological feelings, suggestions, and their thoughts on the accessible robot control topic.

+\textbf{Questionnaire.} The questionnaire contains 8 questions, \begin{enumerate} \item Have you played with the Spot robot and/or HoloLens before?
 (1. Spot robot; 2.
 HoloLens; 3.
 None of them) \item How would you control the Spot robot if you have hand disabilities?
 (Open question) \item How would you rate your experience of robot movement using HoloLens follow mode?
 (Rate from 1 to 5; 1 means very bad, and 5 means very good) \item How would you rate your experience of robot movement using a controller?
 (Rate from 1 to 5; 1 means very bad, and 5 means very good) \item How would you rate your experience of robot arm movement using HoloLens arm mode?
 (Rate from 1 to 5; 1 means very bad, and 5 means very good) \item How would you rate your experience of robot arm movement using a controller?
 (Rate from 1 to 5; 1 means very bad, and 5 means very good) \item Do you think controlling via Hololens by our method is easier than the way you proposed?
 (1. Yes; 2.
 No) \item Any further suggestions for our application improvement?
 (Open question) \end{enumerate} They are distributed to users in \href{{https://docs.google.com/forms/d/e/1FAIpQLSeclS513aHQGXKppoGXtE0ieQa_XjvP6YQNdEDzD7Pr8pWoog/viewform}}{Google Form format}.